srcdev/srcdev-design-system/README.md

 ## Internationalization (i18n)

-This project implements multi-language support using the `@nuxtjs/i18n` module.
-The application supports three languages:
+This project implements a modern, scalable multi-language support system using `@nuxtjs/i18n` with component-scoped translations.
+The application supports three languages with both global and component-specific translation files.

 ### Supported Languages